bjornosal/pg5100-exam/readme.txt

 Solution for Used Books Web App

+I created an admin (see extra functionality) user for easy testing for your sake.
+E-mail: admin@book.com
+Password: admin

 The solution is re-using a lot of the classes from the course.
 Such as:
 - WebSecurityConfig.